LovelandPolitics.com

 Archive - view the archived blogs

-After a long and contentious meeting, a majority of Loveland's City Council voted to declare McWhinney farmland blight while
+After a long and contentious meeting, a majority of Loveland's City Council voted to declare McWhinney farmland

-also approving McWhinney's
+blight while also approving McWhinney's

 the proposal.

-Councilman David Clark lectured the residents in attendance near the end of the meeting, claiming McWhinney isn't making a profit
+Councilman David Clark lectured the residents in attendance near the end of the meeting, claiming McWhinney

-but is just trying to be nice to the city.
+isn't making a profit but is just trying to be nice to the city.

-In a role comparable to the keystone cops, Loveland's city attorney looked to McWhinney attorneys to answer key questions
+In a role comparable to the keystone cops, Loveland's city attorney looked to McWhinney attorneys to answer

-directed to him mostly by Councilman Kent Solt.
+key questions directed to him mostly by Councilman Kent Solt.

 City Manager's Comments

-Loveland's City Manager Don Williams introduced the item by telling the Loveland City Council what issues he believed were
+Loveland's City Manager Don Williams introduced the item by telling the Loveland City Council what issues he

-likely to be raised in the hearing over McWhinney's "Flex" URA request.
-In an odd sort of way, he distanced himself from the staff
+believed were likely to be raised in the hearing over McWhinney's "Flex" URA request.
+In an odd sort of way, he

-recommendation to approve the item by saying his signature on the recommendation only approves it going before council but that
+distanced himself from the staff recommendation to approve the item by saying his signature on the

-he could not respond to specific legal questions council had raised.
-He went on to lecture the council about what he believed the
+council had raised.
+He went on to lecture the council about what he believed the boundaries of the discussion for

-boundaries of the discussion for the evening should be regarding the designation of blight and urban renewal law.
-Williams told the
+the evening should be regarding the designation of blight and urban renewal law.
+Williams told the council "we

-council "we are not the legislature and don't discuss the theoretical issues regarding the legislators' intent."
+are not the legislature and don't discuss the theoretical issues regarding the legislators' intent."

 Williams said the word blight is a legal "term of art" and not the "commonly used meaning of the word."
-Later in the meeting, right
+Later in

-before voting on the matter, Mayor Pielin commented it was a shame the legislature failed to provide proper language in the bill
+the meeting, right before voting on the matter, Mayor Pielin commented it was a shame the legislature failed to

 The word blight is defined in Colorado's Urban Renewal Law as;

 Colo.
 Statute 31-25-103.
-Definitions "Blighted area" means an area that, in is present condition and use, and by
+Definitions "Blighted area" means an area that, in is present condition and use, and

-retards the provision of housing accommodations, or constitutes an economic or social liability, and is a menace to
+municipality, retards the provision of housing accommodations, or constitutes an economic or social

-the public health, safety, morals, or welfare:
+liability, and is a menace to the public health, safety, morals, or welfare:

 McWhinney Presentation

-Jay Hardy, Vice President of McWhinney Enterprises, presented a power point presentation to council that included references to
+Jay Hardy, Vice President of McWhinney Enterprises, presented a power point presentation to council that

-"public purposes" as the use for URA (Urban Renewal Authority) money.
-Hardy explained during his presentation that "Urban
+included references to "public purposes" as the use for URA (Urban Renewal Authority) money.
+Hardy explained

-renewal authority is about public money for public purposes."
+during his presentation that "Urban renewal authority is about public money for public purposes."

-Pictures of roadways, interchanges and other general public improvements were highlighted in the presentation as the constant
+Pictures of roadways, interchanges and other general public improvements were highlighted in the presentation

-reference to "public" improvements was pitched to the council and public.
+as the constant reference to "public" improvements was pitched to the council and public.

-Below are some examples of "public purposes" proposed previously by McWhinney to use taxes collected by the Metro District:
+Below are some examples of "public purposes" proposed previously by McWhinney to use taxes collected by the

 1. A trolley system to shuttle shoppers around their proposed "Grand Station" (Council stopped in 2006)